 6. Sensitive information can get into the wrong hands.

 Sensitive information that is transcribed is subject to human errors and could easily get into the wrong hands.
 While NDAs are one fix, enlisting a provider with clearly stated compliance and privacy measures is a safer bet.
 Employee mishaps of sharing information often occur by accident, so it’s often better to avoid the risk of exposing confidential information to human error or rumor mills.
 Verbit is fully compliant with all relevant privacy and information protection standards, such as HIPAA, SOC 2 and GDPR.

 For these reasons, among others, professionals would be wise to outsource their transcription efforts.
 For bandwidth issues, expertise, privacy and manual effort, outsourcing tops in-house transcription efforts.
 Verbit can help to handle these challenges.

-Verbit’s transcription solution is cost-efficient, but highly accurate and meets the needs of a variety of different industries.
+Verbit’s transcription service is cost-efficient, but highly accurate and meets the needs of a variety of different industries.
 It shouldn’t be manual, tedious or tricky to generate transcriptions and provide accessible materials to audiences, students and consumers.
 Outsourcing these efforts means business leaders and university professionals can dedicate their time more wisely, but still ensure transcriptions are produced and offered to those who can benefit from them with Verbit in pocket.